Azrantha/CI285_AG/README.md

 This will display the state of the local.json file when this page was first accessed after the command ./Main was entered.

 Currently the Happstack server will 'cache' the first response to the directory /output.
-This means you will have to interupt (ctrl+c) the server (./Main) and start it again to display the latest version of the file.
-I believe this is caused by the use of unsafeLocalState to allow the message to be displayed simply as a String.
+This means you will have to interupt (ctrl+c) the server (./Main) and start it again to display the latest version ofthe file.

+This is due to Happstack only taking pure functions, so it thinks it does not need to re-calculate the output.
+This could have been fixed by installing happstack-plugins to tell the server to lead pages dynamically however Cabal broke completely when trying to install the package.

 I have tried to make Happstack refresh the file data automatically when the output page was accessed again using LiftIO, although I could not